CartoDB/documentation/app/content/carto3-workspace/developers/carto-for-developers.md

 #### Copying URL

-In the *Built applications* section of the Workspace, you will see the list of your current built applications:
+In the *Built applications* section of the Workspace, you will see the list of your currently built applications:

 ![Developers list applications](/img/cloud-native-workspace/developers/developers_list_applications.png)